 Arlington is the quintessentially Texan city, home to gorgeous urban parks, famous festivals and all sorts of unusual attractions.
-When you're visiting Arlington, the locals will be quick to impress upon you how much they love their city.
-Once you've spent a bit of time there, it'll be easy to see just why they do.
-Whether your interests lay in music and partying or science and the stars, Arlington is one of the best American cities to spend your time.
+When you're visiting Arlington, the locals will be quick to tell you how much they love their city.
+Once you've spent a bit of time there, it'll be easy to see why they do.
+Whether your interests lay in music and partying or science and the stars, Arlington is one of the best American cities you can visit.

 If you’re a fan of fun in the sun, you should head over to the River Legacy Parks.
 It’s a beautiful, 1,300-acre park complex that’s bursting with greenery, right in the middle of the city!
-You can hike along the miles of sprawling foot trails, or you can rent a bicycle and take the bike trails.
-There’s quite a bit of wildlife here, too; you might just spot an armadillo or one of the other animals native to the Southwest.
+There’s quite a bit of wildlife here, too, so you might spot animals native to the Southwest.
 With so many trails, picnic areas, and the perfect playground to let any children play, River Legacy Parks is one of the best places in the city for outdoor fun.
 After you’ve finished your nature walk, the Living Science Center is right on the edge of the park.

-The Living Science Center is an essential destination for anyone with a love of nature, science, and sustainable design.
-The building has a gorgeous design that’s meant to be as sustainable as possible; nestled in a preexisting and relatively flat space, the center is surrounded by an urban forest.
+The Living Science Center is an essential destination for anyone who loves nature, science, and sustainable design.
+Nestled in a preexisting and relatively flat space, the center is surrounded by an urban forest.
 The tall windows that make up most of the walls reduce the need for artificial light, and the sunlight streaming into the building helps everything feel a bit more alive.
-The rotating series of exhibits such as “The Art and Science of Arachnids” and “The Nature of Things” are always well-regarded and a popular attraction for visitors and locals.
+The rotating series of exhibits such as “The Art and Science of Arachnids” and “The Nature of Things” are a popular attraction for visitors and locals alike.

 Off East Copeland Road, you can visit the largest land-based oil derrick in the world.
-It’s an impressive, colorful construction on its own, but the real draw is the 300 ft. high observation tower.
-It’s open to the public and based on the Six Flags park grounds, and you can take a stunning view of the surrounding area from it.
-Once you reach the top, you can take some postcard-perfect shots of Arlington and the Texan skyline.
+It’s an impressive, colorful construction on its own, but the real draw is the 300 feet-high observation tower.
+It’s open to the public and based on the Six Flags park grounds, so once you reach the top, you can take some postcard-perfect shots of Arlington and the Texan skyline.

-This interesting, niche attraction is a fun stop even if you aren’t a huge bowling fan; after you visit you might become one, though.
-Did you know that bowling is as much as 5,000 years ago, and began in ancient Egypt?
-The International Bowling Museum uses interactive exhibits and modern touch-screen displays to bring the surprisingly rich history of bowling to life and invites you to cap off your trip by going bowling with a perfectly-sized ball just for you.
+This interesting, niche attraction is a fun stop even if you aren’t a huge bowling fan.
+Did you know that bowling is 5,000 years ago old and began in ancient Egypt?
+The International Bowling Museum uses interactive exhibits and modern touch-screen displays to bring the surprisingly rich history of this sport to life and invites you to cap off your trip by going bowling with a perfectly-sized ball just for you.

 Gene Allen’s Gifts is a local, family-owned pair of stores in Arlington that offer all sorts of Texas memorabilia.
-They carry all sorts of gifts made by small, Texas-based companies, ranging from home-made Texas-shaped fudge to mixed gift boxes filled with Texas memorabilia.
+They carry gifts made by small, Texas-based companies, ranging from home-made Texas-shaped fudge to mixed gift boxes.
 No one in America loves their state quite as much as Texans do, and Gene Allen’s is as much a charming curiosity as it is a great destination to shop for souvenirs.

-The Arlington National Cemetery stands as one of the most culturally important sites in the entire United States.
-Monuments of great importance to all Americans such as the Eternal Flame dedicated to John F. Kennedy and the Tomb of the Unknown Soldier dot the landscape.
+The Arlington National Cemetery stands as one of the most important sites in the entire United States.
+Monuments of great importance such as the Eternal Flame dedicated to John F. Kennedy and the Tomb of the Unknown Soldier dot the landscape.
 Another worthwhile stop is the Memorial Amphitheater.
-It’s a massive, over-one-hundred-years-old architectural project that stands imposingly against the skyline owing to its stainless, bright white color.
+It’s a massive, century-old architectural project that stands imposingly against the skyline owing to its stainless, bright white color.